UtbOvertorneaPM/EquipmentManagementSystem/README.md

 # Installing

-1. Download and install the Pre-requisites
+1. Download and install the Prerequisites

 2. Download and Extract the [newest version](https://github.com/UtbOvertorneaPM/EquipmentManagementSystem/releases) to the folder on the computer/server where you wish to host the application.